tytydraco/yessleep/out/I_was_trapped_in_a_pitch_black_room_It_turned_out_I_was_part_of_a_horrifying_experiment_Part_2.md

 [Part 3](https://www.reddit.com/r/nosleep/comments/1dmkxa4/i_was_trapped_in_a_pitch_black_room_it_turned_out/)

+As I'm writing this down, I try to remember again how it felt to be sucked into the black hole, how the imagery around me was, and if it was left a mark on me.
+But just like dream, or rather a nightmare, it vanished from my memory.

-I didn’t know how I had escaped from the black hole, because, as if I had woken up from a dream, I found myself in a different place.
+What I remember, though, is that after being attacked by whatever that tentacle thing was, I found myself in a different place.
 It was still dark.
 I was afraid that I was lying in my pitch-black room again, but my eyes gradually got used to the ceiling light that shone the new room.

 I looked down and saw that I was strapped to a hospital bed with leather straps.
 I could also feel a bandage on my head.
 I was no longer in the green hazmat suit nor was I stark naked but was wearing a patient gown that covered my private parts better than the rag I had to wear in the old room.